 Any paper is welcome.
 The submission can be accepted or rejected directly, or invited to be revised and resubmitted.
 Rejected papers cannot be resubmitted to the next deadline.
 The authors of the accepted papers are encouraged to apply for Artifact Review and Badging (details).

 Any paper is welcome (except the ones that were rejected at the first deadline).
 The submission will be accepted or rejected.
 Due to the time constraints, the authors of the accepted papers at this deadline cannot apply for Artifact Review and Badging.
-Authors interested in a badge should consider submitting their artifact to the Open Dataset and Software Track of MMSys'21, noting the earlier submission deadline for that track.
+Authors interested in a badge should consider submitting their artifact to the Open Dataset and Software Track of MMSys'21.

 Note that the papers invited to be revised and resubmitted are not tentatively accepted.
 Upon resubmission, they will be reconsidered, however, there is no guarantee of final acceptance.

 The program committee includes a Review Task Force (RTF) and a Reviewer Committee (RC).
 The RTF is a group of engaged scientific editors, who ensure the quality of the review process by advising the RC members and leading the conversation, and who write an editorial note on the merits and limits of the accepted papers.